helm/charts/stable/jenkins/README.md

 ```

 ## Https keystore configuration
-This configuration enable jenkins to use keystore inorder to serve https.
+This configuration enable jenkins to use keystore inorder to serve https. <br />
-Here is the value file section related to keystore configuration.
+Here is the value file section related to keystore configuration. <br />
-Keystore itself should be placed in front of `jenkinsKeyStoreBase64Encoded` key and in base64 encoded format for that after having `keystore.jks` file simply do this: `cat keystore.jks | base64` and paste the output in front of `jenkinsKeyStoreBase64Encoded` in one line.
+Keystore itself should be placed in front of `jenkinsKeyStoreBase64Encoded` key and in base64 encoded format.
+To achive that after having `keystore.jks` file simply do this: `cat keystore.jks | base64` and paste the output in front of `jenkinsKeyStoreBase64Encoded` in one line. <br />
-After enabling `httpsKeyStore.enable` make sure that `httpPort` and `targetPort` are not the same as `targetPort` will serve https.
+After enabling `httpsKeyStore.enable` make sure that `httpPort` and `targetPort` are not the same as `targetPort` will serve https. <br />
-Do not set `master.httpsKeyStore.httpPort` to `-1` because it will cause readiness and liveliness prob to fail.
+Do not set `master.httpsKeyStore.httpPort` to `-1` because it will cause readiness and liveliness prob to fail. <br />

 ```yaml
 master: